symandria/SpaceWar/Documentation/AIStates/TDD.md

 - **Skipping Refactoring**: Quality matters; clean up your code
 - **Breaking Test Isolation**: Tests should not depend on each other
 - **Testing Implementation Details**: Focus on behavior, not how it's implemented
+- **Reinventing the Wheel**: Creating new code without first searching for existing implementations that serve the same purpose.
+Always check if the functionality already exists elsewhere in the codebase.
+- **Inappropriate Code Reuse**: Conversely, forcing existing code to serve multiple purposes when it wasn't designed for it.
+When reusing code, verify that it's designed for your use case and won't create tight coupling or violate the Single Responsibility Principle.

 ## Creating Non-Fragile Code with TDD